apache/incubator-devlake-website/docs/03-Plugins/jira.md

 ![connection at config ui](jira-connection-config-ui.png)

 - Connection Name: This allow you to distinguish different connections.
-- Endpoint URL: The JIRA instance api endpoint, for JIRA Cloud Service, it would be: `https://<mydomain>.atlassian.net/rest`. devlake officially supports JIRA Cloud Service on atlassian.net, may or may not work for JIRA Server Instance.
+- Endpoint URL: The JIRA instance API endpoint, for JIRA Cloud Service: `https://<mydomain>.atlassian.net/rest`.
+DevLake officially supports JIRA Cloud Service on atlassian.net, but may or may not work for JIRA Server Instance.
-- Basic Auth Token: First, generate a **JIRA API TOKEN** for your JIRA account on JIRA console (see [Generating API token](#generating-api-token)), then, in `config-ui` click the KEY icon on the right side of the input to generate a full `HTTP BASIC AUTH` token for you.
+- Basic Auth Token: First, generate a **JIRA API TOKEN** for your JIRA account on the JIRA console (see [Generating API token](#generating-api-token)), then, in `config-ui` click the KEY icon on the right side of the input to generate a full `HTTP BASIC AUTH` token for you.
 - Proxy Url: Just use when you want collect through VPN.

 ### More custom configuration